 About LadoniaAfter more than a decade of legal battles with the authorities in Sweden over the existence of the artworks Nimis and Arx in the Kullaberg Nature Reserve, Ladonia declared its independence and sovereignty on 2 June 1996…

 Ancient History/Creation Myth

 There was a legend of a garden in the very far west where the dragon Ladon guarded the golden apples of the Hesperides, apples that gave immortality.
 The myths tell us that Ladon was eventually slain by Hercules, and thus immortality was placed in the world and that event introduced tension between mortal and immortal time.

 Ladonia was proclaimed independent on the 2nd of June, 1996, by Lars Vilks.
-Starting in 1980, Vilks had been creating sculptures in wood (Nimis) and concrete (Arx) in the Kullaberg Nature Reserve in the south of Sweden.
-The Swedish authorities spent more than a decade trying to force the sculptures to be taken down or destroyed.
+In 1980, Vilks began building sculptures in wood (Nimis) and then in concrete (Arx) in the Kullaberg Nature Reserve in the south of Sweden.
+The Swedish authorities didn’t notice the sculptures until 1982-3.
+By that time, Nimis was 9 stories tall and comprised of at least 70 tons of driftwood.
+The “discovery” of Nimis by the authorities triggered more than a decade of legal battles where the county board tried to force the sculptures to be taken down or destroyed.
 See our Timeline